BE LEGENDARY.

 If you see increased activity after a treatment, that usually means the bugs are freaking out because they know the end is nigh.
 The products we use have been scientifically designed for the long game.
 They don't kill on contact, they kill by sticking to bugs and letting them do the dirty work for us.
 Pests carry the insecticide back to the nest and spread it to the others, effectively wiping out the community, instead of individual bugs.

 Unfortunately, bugs have a few million extra years of evolutionary survival skills on us, which makes them tricky little... buggers.
 It's impossible to kill every last bug, or prevent a single one from coming back.
-That's why we advocate for quarterly pest treatment: it's simply the best way to be bug-free in the long term.
+That's why we advocate for regular pest treatments: it's simply the best way to be bug-free in the long term.
 Bugs can still scurry, crawl, or fly into your home at any time, and that's why we offer free re-services between treatments.
 If the bugs come back, so do we.

 • Do you need to treat inside each time?